 The Gambia: Smallest nation in mainland Africa

-The Gambia, officially the Republic of The Gambia, is the smallest country in mainland Africa boasting a population of 2.5 million.
+The Gambia, officially the Republic of The Gambia, is the smallest country in mainland Africa boasting a population of 2.5 million people.
 Banjul is the Gambian capital and the country's largest metropolitan area with a population of 459,000, followed by the next two largest cities: Serekunda with 340,000 people, and Brikama with 77,700.

 The Gambia shares historical roots with many other West African nations in the slave trade, which was the key factor in the placing and keeping of a colony on the Gambia River, first by the Portuguese, during which era it was known as A Gâmbia.
 Later, in May 1765, Gambia was made a part of the British Empire when the government formally assumed control, establishing the Gambia Colony and Protectorate.